Weidsn/Quantum_Computational_Fluid_Dynamics/[1]Hybrid_CFD.md

 Decomposing CFD problems into a linear combination of unitariary matrices (LCU), whose coefficients can be computed using HHL.

+This paper demonstrates the potential advantage of hybrid quantum-classical algorithms for CFD problems on simulated error-free quantum computers, which we currently do not have access to.

+In practice, the HHL algorithm is not suitable for large-scale problems on NISQ computers.
+Instead, variational hybrid algorithms (VQAs) such as VQLS should be considered.

+In either case, LCU demposition may pose a significant bottleneck.

 ## Navier-Stokes equations

 ### For incompressible, laminar flow

 This is a fluid that cannot be compressed.

 As the flow is laminar, as opposed turbulent, the fluid flows in layers with minimal mixing.

 As a result, the `Renauld number` of the fluid, $Re$, is low.